 Both interpretations have been given by the classical scholars of the Quran

 So in this interpretation الْمَوْءُودَةُ is describing النُّفُوسُ.
-So we are talking about النُّفُوسُ الْمَوْءُودَةُ i.e the souls on the day of judgement who are the most helpless, most vulnerable and without any sin.
+So we are talking about النُّفُوسُ الْمَوْءُودَةُ i.e the souls on the day of judgement who are the most helpless and most vulnerable.
 It is these souls ( both males and females) who have been murdered in cold blood leaving no trace or evidence that a crime has been committed.

 PLQ: Plurals in the Quran